droplet-editor/droplet/README.md

-Melt Editor
+Droplet Editor
 =================

-Melt editor seeks to re-envision "block programming" as "text editing".
+Droplet seeks to re-envision "block programming" as "text editing".
 It is useful as a transitional tool for beginners using languages like Scratch, and is a go-to text editor for everyone on mobile devices (where keyboards are sucky).

 Examples
 --------
-To embed, call new melt.Editor() on a div.
+To embed, call new droplet.Editor() on a div.

 ```html
 <html>